 You and I have definitely played these games when we were young, but do our children play them too?
-For the love of all things Indian, we shall look at some traditional Indian outdoor games and sports your child can play.
+Yes! we are talking about traditional games of India that filled our days with much happiness.
+Sadly, in today's age, children are constantly glued to the television and electronic gadgets.
+So, for the love of all things Indian, we shall look at some traditional Indian sports your child can play.
 You can teach your child and play along.

 Playing with small stones or pebbles was a caveman’s game.
 Going by that logic, the origin of Kancha can be traced to the early days of mankind.

 The objects used for playing Kancha are round glass marbles, also known as ‘golis’ (about half an inch in diameter) in different colour combinations.

 To start with, a shallow hole is made in the ground.
 A line is then drawn, three feet away from the hole.

 Each player stands behind the line and aims to throw his goli into the hole.

 After all the players do this, the one who has his goli closest to the hole gets the chance to play first.

 The first player takes all the golis and throws them again towards the hole.

 He has a second goli, using which he’ll hit the other golis.